Klosmi/html-basics/JS-basic.md

   // ("You pushed key down!")
   //  …etc
   ```
-  *Now we use 'keyup', The user press a button on the keyboard DOWN and UP.*
+  *Now we use 'key up', The user press a button on the keyboard and the release it → UP.*
   ```
    input.addEventListener('keyup', function() {
     console.log("It is a key up!");